graalvm/vscode-extensions/graalvm/README.md

 ### Download & Install GraalVM

 The Download & Install GraalVM action prompts you to:
-* Pick the GraalVM distribution: Community (free for all purposes) or Enterprise (free for evaluation and development).
+* Pick the GraalVM distribution: Community (free for all purposes) or Enterprise (free for evaluation and development)
-* Pick the GraalVM version: Current (20.3), Annual (19.3), Latest Snapshot (Nightly Build 21.0-dev).
+* Pick the GraalVM version: Current (21.x), Annual (20.x), Latest Snapshot (Nightly Build)
-* Pick a Java version: 8 or 11.
+* Pick a Java version: 8, 11, or 16
-* Select the destination folder.
+* Select the destination folder

 ![Download and Install GraalVM](images/download_install_graalvm_view.png)